3ll3d00d/beqdesigner/docs/ui/merge_minidsp_xml.md

 !!! warning
     BEQDesigner will ask for confirmation if the output directory contains any files with the .xml extension.

     * If you click Yes, all such files will be deleted
     * If you click No, no files will be deleted and BEQDesigner will take no further action

-* click Yes to continue

-The following events should now happen:
+If you clicked Yes, the following events should now happen:

 * The count of files processed should increase rapidly
 * The save button should change to a spinner which continues to spin